Step 1: Inspiration

 Sources of Inspiration

-• Start a scrap book or mood board, collecting anything and everything that inspires you visually
+• Start a scrapbook or mood board, collecting anything and everything that inspires you visually.

 Remember that you can rely on the experience and expertise of your Kitchen Craft designer to create a kitchen design you will love.